-To ensure a good year ahead, many Singapore families abide by a set of Chinese New Year superstitions.
-This practice is seen as an omen of luck for the next twelve months.
+To ensure a prosperous year, many Singaporean families observe a variety of Chinese New Year superstitions, believed to bring good luck for the next twelve months.

-Chinese New Year Superstitions in Singapore to Teach Your Kids
+Chinese New Year Superstitions to Teach Your Kids

 With Chinese New Year just a few days away, here are some Chinese New Year superstitions for kids to know about.